HIO Coronavirus (COVID-19) FAQ

 Q. Is the HIO open?

-A. Yes.
-The HIO is currently open, and staff will continue to produce visa documents, respond to phone calls and emails, and will be available via email, phone, Skype and Zoom.
+A. The HIO is closed to walk-in advising and in-person appointments until further notice.
+All HIO staff and advisors are working remotely, and will be available via telephone and email, or for appointments via skype or zoom.
+Please contact your HIO Advisor directly with any questions or concerns.
 We will continue to send out updates and provide the most up-to-date information on our web site.
 It is essential that you read any emails you receive from the University.

 Q. If a student leaves the U.S., or is currently outside the U.S., and wants to return, will they be able to do so?

 A. You should contact your HIO advisor to discuss your situation.

 Q. What if I go to my home country, on-campus classes resume, and then I can’t get back to the U.S.?

 A. As you will be maintaining your student visa status while taking your full-time on-line classes, you should be able to reenter the U.S. once the various travel bans are lifted.
 The situation relating to COVID 19 is constantly changing so this information may change with very little advance notice.

 Q. Instead of traveling back to my home country, may I go elsewhere in the U.S.?

 A. For at least the spring term and summer, yes, as long as you maintain your student visa status while taking your full-time on-line classes, you can go somewhere else in the U.S. You must provide the address where you are residing using the HIO change of address form.